Frequently Asked Questions

 6. Are the campgrounds safe?

 Yes!
 Most of the RV parks are gated with caretakers on site.
-Beach camping is safe in numbers (another reason for caravans) and everyone looks out for each other.
+Beach camping is safe and everyone looks out for each other.
 Again common sense goes a long way, the number 1 rule is never camp alone on a beach, your just setting yourself up for trouble.
 We do not camp alone in the US or Canada either.

 7. We’ve heard the roads are terrible!